 2. Split In Amniotic Sac Or Membrane

 The amniotic membrane is made up of two co-joined layers called chorionic and amnionic membranes.
 A split in the two layers causes the leakage.
-However, this condition gets healed by itself when
+However, this condition gets healed by itself when both the layers rejoin and the leakage stops eventually.
+This is also called “pregnancy leakage.”

 3. Beginning Of Labor